Benedetta Bianchi Porro: Life

 In October 1953 – at the age of seventeen — she travelled to Milan where she went to enroll in a physics course in order to appease her father, but she instead discovered that her true calling was to medicine; she also realized that her vocation was to engage with others as a doctor to help those who needed aid the most.
 Some of her teachers opposed having a pre-medical student who was partially deaf, but she proved to be a brilliant student.
 On 26 April 1955 she asked for permission to do her biochemistry and microbiology examinations, and received that permission to do so not long after; her human anatomy examinations were done well, with a result of 23 out of 30.
 Her illness progressed to the point where she was admitted into a nursing home on 12 July 1955 for a femur condition and for the subsequent rehabilitation.
 On the following 26 October, she asked for permission to enroll in clinical medicine and pathology courses.
 In November 1955, she was permitted to retake an oral examination from the previous summer, but she did so in writing instead and passed with excellent results.

 In 1957 her studies reached the point where she could diagnose herself: it was soon discovered that she had fallen victim to the rare Von Recklinghausen's disease, which would leave her blind and deaf.
 Due to her illness, she was forced to leave medical school.
 Confined to her home, she began to evangelize to others through correspondences to others in which she discussed faith and love of God.
 Friends from medical school visited her on a frequent basis.

-Her first operation in 1958 caused partial paralysis on the left side of her face; a second operation in August 1959 left her completely paralyzed and confined her to a wheelchair, and she also began to lose the five senses on a gradual level.
+Her first operation in 1958 caused partial paralysis on the left side of her face; a second operation in August 1959 left her completely paralyzed and reliant on a wheelchair. she also began to lose the five senses on a gradual level.

 In May 1962 she undertook a pilgrimage to Lourdes seeking a miracle for her ailments.
 There, she met 22-year-old Maria who was sobbing beside her.
 Porro took her hand and urged her to beseech the Blessed Virgin Mary for her intercession, at which point Maria was healed.
 Porro went back on 24 June 1963 where she discovered that her ailments would increase and that she would die of them.

 She underwent several operations on her head and confided her fear of such operations on 27 February 1963; the last left her blind as well as rendering her immobile save for moving her right hand, and she could barely speak.
 The number of people who visited her increased steadily as word of her holiness and gentle understanding of love of God spread.